scoton/aws-nlp-workshop/2_SentimentAnalysis/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Go to the IAM Management Console, and look for the `VOCLambdaRole` role you created in the Module 1.
+1. Go to the IAM Management Console, and look for the `VOCLambdaRole-username` role you created in the Module 1.

-1. Select the `VOCLambdaRole` role that you created in the Module 1.
+1. Select the `VOCLambdaRole-username` role that you created in the Module 1.

 1. On the Permissions tab, choose the **Add inline policy** link in the lower right corner to create a new inline policy.
 	![Inline policies screenshot](images/inline-policies.png)